yyscolin/telebot/readme.md

 Copy .env_sample to .env and fill in the variables

 ## Run the server
-Run the application using the command:
+Run the application using either of the commands below:
+`py polling.py`
-`py app.py`
+`py webhook.py`

 ## Register as chat agent
 Type `/setagent` to the chat bot and enter the agent password when prompted